Deep Learning Methods for Adjusting Global MFD Speed Estimations to Local Link Configurations: Methodology

-\end{linenomath} where $r_k$ represents the link set within sub-region $k$; $S$ is the set of the weighted sum of all links; and $\alpha$ and $\beta$ are the respective weights assigned to spatial and temporal factors to achieve a balanced representation.
-In this research, we choose $K$ = 4, $\alpha$ = 1, and $\beta$ = 1.5, aiming at a balanced emphasis between two types of inputs.
-Furthermore, we define the time window, $T_{w}$ as 2, and the maximum production time $T_{max}$ as 40.
+here, \( \alpha \) and \( \beta \) are respective weights assigned to the spatial and temporal components to achieve a balanced representation of both factors in the clustering process. {In this research, we choose $\alpha$ = 1, and $\beta$ = $\sqrt{2}$ to balance the contributions of the two spatial dimensions against the temporal feature in the K‑Means clustering process}.
+Furthermore, we define the time window, $T_{w}$, as 2 time steps, and the maximum production time, $T_{max}$, occurs at time step 40 based on the simulation settings.
+The set of all feature vectors is denoted as \( \mathbf{S} = \{ \mathbf{S}_1, \mathbf{S}_2, \dots, \mathbf{S}_N \} \).

+Subsequently, we apply the K-Means algorithm to the feature set \( \mathbf{S} \) to partition the road links into \( K_c \) distinct clusters, where \( K_c \) represents the predetermined number of clusters (sub-regions).
+The clustering process is mathematically expressed as,

+where \( r_k \) denotes the subset of road links assigned to cluster \( k \).
+To determine an appropriate number of clusters, we calculate the Within-Cluster Sum of Squares (WCSS) for various values of \( k \) and identify the “elbow” point—where the rate of decrease in WCSS sharply changes—indicating a meaningful partition of the data based on geographical positions and average speeds.
+From this analysis, we determined \( K_c = 4 \), which also aligns with the relatively symmetric, grid-like structure of the Barcelona road network.
+In this study, network partitioning was performed only once, based on a randomly selected scenario, and was consistently applied across all simulations.
+This consistent partitioning allows us to evaluate the impact of partitioning on speed estimation without introducing variability from changing cluster configurations.

 This data normalization and network partitioning are crucial not only for preparing the input data for model training but also for addressing the inherent heterogeneity problem of urban road networks.
 By implementing these steps, we establish a foundation for the development of accurate speed estimation models.